sharronesofer/visual_dm/docs/Development_Bible.md

 - Medium: Versatile (can be used one or two-handed)
 - Light: One-handed
 - Each category has associated abilities that grant "proficiency" or other benefits
-- [Note: Need to reference feats.json for specifics on weapon proficiency implementation]
+- [Note: Need to reference abilities.json for specifics on weapon proficiency implementation]

 ### Magic System

 #### Mana Points
 - **Major Difference from D&D:** Uses Mana Points (MP) instead of spell slots
 - Characters have MP based on abilities and attributes
-- Spell costs vary based on spell level and power
+- Spells have MP costs based on spell level and power
 - MP regenerates fully after a long rest, and 50% after a short rest
 - Some spells are "toggleable" and reduce maximum MP while active

 #### Spellcasting
 - Spell attack rolls: d20 + spell skill + attribute
 - Spell save DC is typically the caster's skill score in the relevant domain
-- Four magic domains: Nature, Arcane, Eldritch, Divine
+- Four magic domains: Nature, Arcane, Occult, Divine
-- [Note: Concentration system needs to be fleshed out]
+- Concentration system tracks active spell effects with save mechanics (see concentration_rules.json)

 #### Spell Learning
 - **Difference from D&D:** No spell preparation or ritual casting